rhiaro/aseedoncesown/index.md

 On the way, Elanqo spotted the plumule Serina climbing a tree off to their left, and swerved into a detour with a quiet _aha_.
 Serina was a full five seasons older than Saba, but hadn't yet begun their germination.
 They had always been at home in trees, with long, strong arms and shorter crabbed legs.
 On the ground, they could usually be seen dashing about on four limbs instead of two.
 Here was a rare one who enjoyed the suspension bridge as much as Elanqo.

 "Hey!"
 Elanqo called up.
-"The newtree trunk was smooth and white with no branches or knots, but Serina had scaled it with ease.
+The newtree trunk was smooth and white with no branches or knots, but Serina had scaled it with ease.
 They were at the top, where the bark splayed out into a chaotic many-point star, as if it had suddenly hit the sky and not been able to stop growing in time.

 "Catch!"
 Serina's face appeared briefly, and Elanqo held out their hands.
 Large blue flower heads began to drift down.
 Elanqo plucked them gently from the air and placed them in a neat row on the ground.

-The flowers wer enot a part of the newtree, but grew in symbiosis with it.
+The flowers were not a part of the newtree, but grew in symbiosis with it.
 They were rootless plants which clung to the spread upper limbs of the tree, catching sunlight with enormous round leaves and exchanging it for the nutrients the newtree brought up from the ground in their own private wide net.

 "Can you come down?
 Just quick."